Last Updated: April 26, 2023

 - your home address

 - numbers that identify your device

 For some of our services you need to choose a nickname or create an account, for example a Wizarding Passport™.
-You will need to create a user name, password, choose your Wizarding World characteristics, and fill out other information about yourself.
+You will need to create a user name and password, choose your Wizarding World characteristics, and fill out other information about yourself.

 For some services, we will ask for permission to access your device’s camera.
-With your (and your parent or guardian’s)permission, you may be able to take pictures or video within the app experience or access certain augmented reality (“AR”) features.
-Some of these features may rely on camera systems to track movements of your eyes and other features on your face or stuffaround you to apply special effects.
-Information gathered from this type of technology, is only used to make these services and features available to you and only existson the device during use of the AR features.
-Facial data is not stored on our systemsnor shared with any third party.
+With your (and your parent or guardian’s) permission, you may be able to take pictures or video within the app experience or access certain augmented reality (“AR”) and other similar interactive features.
+Some of these features may rely on camera systems to track movements of your eyes and other features on your face or stuff around you to apply special effects.
+Information gathered from this type of technology is used only to make these services and features available to you and exists only on the device during use of the AR features.
+Pictures, videos, and other facial data are not stored on our systems nor shared with any third party.